 What do all Amazon marketplaces have in common?

-The Jungle Scout team surveyed thousands of Amazon sellers worldwide to learn about their Amazon selling experiences.
+For the 2021 State of the Amazon Seller Report, the Jungle Scout team surveyed thousands of Amazon sellers worldwide to learn about their Amazon selling experiences.
 And while many of the global marketplaces have some striking differences, there are also a few surprising similarities.